EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/introduction.md

 ## What is the CES?

 The Container Execution Service (CES) has been introduced to allow project code developed and tested by researchers outside the Safe Haven Services (SHS) in personal development environments to be imported and run on the project data inside the SHS using a well-documented, transparent, secure workflow.

 The primary role of the SHS is to store and share data securely; it is not intended to be a software development and testing environment.
 The CES helps researchers perform software development tasks in their chosen environment, rather than the restricted one offered in the SHS.

-This guide describes the process of building and testing SHS-ready containers outside the SHS, specifically within a test environment created in the EIDF, so that they are ready to be pulled and used inside the SHS.
+This guide describes the process of building and testing SHS-ready containers outside the SHS, so that they are ready to be pulled and used inside the SHS.

 ## Accessing the CES